 The Kibble Crystal Art Palace was moved from Kibble’s home to Glasgow and opened in 1873.
 Then its interior was lit by 600 gas lamps which could be coloured for effect.

 The glasshouse was turned into a greenhouse that houses an extensive collection of plants, flowers, and sculptures.
 The botanical gardens are a perfect place to stop and rest your feet after a long day of touring the city of Glasgow, as there are benches and large grassy areas for you to sit, take a breather and enjoy the weather.

 Riverside Museum and Tall Ship

-Riverside Museum is Glasgow’s award-winning transport museum.
+Riverside Museum is Glasgow’s award-winning transport museum designed by the renowned architect Zaha Hadid.
 With over 3,000 objects on display, there’s everything from skateboards to locomotives, paintings to prams and cars to a Stormtrooper.